mamoilanen/snake-game-3/README.md

 # Snake Game

-This game was made with chatGPT.
+This game was made with ChatGPT.